grobinx/sql-taaf/readme.md

 ## Description
 SQL Analyzer is a tool designed for analyzing SQL queries.
 The package enables parsing SQL queries, building an Abstract Syntax Tree (AST), and analyzing dependencies and relations used in queries.

-The project was created for the DBORG project (not yet released) with the support of GitHub Copilot.
+The project was created for the DBORG project (the younger brother of ORBADA available on sf.net) (not yet released) with the support of GitHub Copilot.

 ## Classes